Antrayguesn/GroupMyPhoto/README.md

 After building the Python package, you can create the Docker image.

-The application runs in the container using gunicorn.
+The application runs in the container using `gunicorn`.

 To build the Docker image: